-There are many versions of pineapple tarts, not only in terms of the texture of the pastry but also the filling, whether it is wrapped internally or exposed.
+There are many versions of pineapple tarts, not only in terms of the texture of the pastry but also the filling, whether it is wrapped within or exposed.
 My preference is always those with crispy and flaky crust which is slightly similar to pastries.
 However, the most important point to note here is the right texture and fragrance of the pineapple jam.
 Coincidentally, the pineapple jam recipe that I have created has just the right amount of sweetness, nothing too overpowering.

 This recipe yields about 40 pieces of pineapple tarts or 80 pieces, if you doubled the dough.